ah-/anne-key/docs/README.md

 To do so edit [these Markdown files](https://github.com/ah-/anne-key/tree/master/docs) and send a Pull Request on GitHub.

-You can preview your changes locally by building the docs with [mdBook](https://github.com/rust-lang-nursery/mdBook).
+You can preview your changes locally by building the docs with [gitbook](https://github.com/GitbookIO/gitbook).
-Just run `make serve` in the root folder and go to [http://localhost:3000/](http://localhost:3000/).
+Just run `gitbook serve` in the root folder and go to [http://localhost:4000/](http://localhost:4000/).